It is the farthest and most easterly of the Aeolian Islands. The ancients called it Strongyle, the round one.

-Ginostra is the second inhabited center, a small village along the southeastern coast.
-It only can be reached by sea.
-The town, which has about thirty inhabitants, lies on a steep slope.
-Here the few houses, have maintained the traditional Aeolian architecture still today.
+The second town, Ginostra, is a small village along the south-east coast reachable only by sea.
+The village, which has about thirty inhabitants, lies on a steep slope where the few houses, still today, preserve the traditional Aeolian architecture.